Orbit-Transformer-Management/Transformer-Management/README.md

 # ⚡ Orbit – Transformer Management System

 Orbit is a web-based system designed to **digitize and streamline routine thermal inspections of distribution transformers**.
-Currently, inspections are manual, time-consuming, and error-prone.
-This project lays the foundation for an end-to-end inspection workflow.
+This project lays the foundation for an end-to-end inspection workflow where it integrates a detection pipeline with an interactive annotation and feedback loop, allowing users to adjust detections directly through the interface.
+Corrected annotations are logged and later used to fine-tune the model automatically, enabling continuous performance improvement and adaptability to real-world data.

 ---